RootUserGit/cloudwatch-logs-exporter-cross-account-s3/README.md

-# CloudWatch Logs Cross-Account Export - Manual Setup (AWS Console)
+# CloudWatch Logs Cross-Account Export (AWS Console)

 This guide provides a complete manual setup using the AWS Console for CloudWatch logs cross-account export.